Curriculum Notes Year 9

 Topics include:

-• ‘All That Jazz’ – an exploration of Blues and Ragtime
+• ‘All That Jazz’ – an exploration of Blues and composing a Blues composition using MuseScore

-• ‘Dance Music’ – an exploration of dance music across musical history
+• ‘Dance Music’ – an exploration of dance music and composing an Argentinian Tango composition using MuseScore

-Pupils will be expected to read and play notation, recognise and identify the sounds of instruments
+Pupils will be expected to read and play notation, recognise, and identify the sounds of instruments and musical styles.

-Performing opportunities for Year 9 musicians are plentiful here at Cranmore: Monday assembly, Action Day, Carol Service, House Music Competition, Pupil Concerts, Young Musician of the Year Competition, Soiree and the Recording Day.
-The choirs, orchestra, and some of the other instrumental ensembles also perform annually at the Woking and Godalming Festivals.
+Performing opportunities for Year 9 musicians are plentiful here at Cranmore: Wednesday assembly, Carol Service, House Music Competition Battle of the Bands, Pupil Concerts, Young Musician of the Year Competition, and the Soiree.
 The more capable musicians will often perform during Mass.

 Resources & Information

 During these practical lessons, pupils will often use the extensive range of classroom instruments and the Yamaha keyboards.
-They will encouraged to use Musescore software and Noteflight software.
+They will be encouraged to use Musescore 4 software for their composition work.

-Assessment in this subject is based on GCSE grading, is ongoing throughout the year and is based on their success in listening tests and end of unit assignments.
+Assessment in this subject, based on GCSE 1-9 grading, is ongoing throughout the year and is based on their success in listening tests and end of unit assignments.
 A pupil’s instrumental and / or vocal ability / contribution will also be taken into account.
-As a rough guide, those pupils wishing to continue their study of Music to GCSE level in Year 10 must have reached a minimum standard of Grade 3 on their instrument by the end of this Year 9.
+As a rough guide, those pupils wishing to continue their study of Music to GCSE level in Year 10 must have reached a minimum standard of Grade 3 on their instrument by the end of Year 9.

 Art & Design